Explore the communication - organizational communication emphasis bachelor's degree program at UW-Eau Claire

-Learn how to analyze, develop and deliver messages to a variety of stakeholders with an organizational communication bachelor's degree from the University of Wisconsin-Eau Claire.
-Accredited by the Accrediting Council on Education in Journalism and Mass Communications, our career-building program will introduce you to best practices across all types of communication, including organizational, professional, multimedia, interpersonal, intercultural, small group, leadership and health communication.
+Learn how to analyze, develop and deliver messages to a variety of stakeholders with a communication - organizational communication emphasis bachelor's degree from the University of Wisconsin-Eau Claire.
+Our career-building program will introduce you to best practices across all types of communication, including organizational, professional, multimedia, interpersonal, intercultural, small group, leadership and health communication.

 Coursework focuses on deepening your understanding of strategic message design.
 Through case studies and real-world examples, you will analyze messages within organizations, identify common organizational needs and develop effective strategies to address them.
 Unique projects and presentations will help you to improve communication in ways that enhance individual experiences and organizational productivity.